ned-18/pig-game/README.md

 - The first player to reach 100 points on GLOBAL score wins the game

-My first project on the course **"The Complete JavaScript Course 2020: Build Real Projects!"**
+My first project on the course **"The Complete JavaScript Course 2020: Build Real Projects!"** on Udemy.